S&P 500 Equity Risk Premium

 Risky vs. Safe Assets Fund Flows

-Risky vs. Safe Assets Fund Flows Risky vs. safe assets fund flows remain negative.
+Risky vs. Safe Assets Fund Flows The ongoing preference for safe assets over risky ones indicates investor wariness about market conditions and a focus on capital preservation in uncertain times.
 Image: Goldman Sachs Global Investment Research